Elin-Modding-Resources/Elin.Docs/ja/articles/15_Texture Mods/oversized.md

 # I Need More Space

 Default canvas size of 128x128 may not satisfy your drawing needs.

 When using a larger canvas, make sure it's center aligned (pivot at center):

 |**128x128**|**256*256**|
 |-|-|
 |![](./assets/128c.png)|![](./assets/256c.png)|

 For your characters and items to display correctly as icons and avatars, adjust `pivotX`, `pivotY`, and `scaleIcon` accordingly in the [pref file](./pref).
++ For example, if the avatar on the resident board is misaligned, adjust the settings mentioned above.

 > 256 Art by Veila